Trump Says Republicans Need To 'Get Tougher And Fight' On Impeachment

 Christie also hinted that many lawmakers may be growing exasperated with having to constantly defend Trump, and that they could do better at outreach, telling ABC that he told Trump he needs "to be in friend-making mode."

-In a sign the White House is working to shore up GOP unity, it held two days of meetings over the weekend with Republican House members at Camp David.
+In a sign the White House is working to shore up GOP unity, it held two days of meetings with Republican House members over the weekend at Camp David.